vecevecev/transformed_TNN/README.md

 * The main/ltrc_tnn_transform.m is the main script.

-* The main/for_analysis.m gives the support for the analysis.
+* The main/for_analysis.m gives support for the analysis.

 * Subfunctions are in fun.